 It is very important that each shark caught is exploited to the maximum, i.e. its meat, fins, skin, cartilage, liver.

-In spite of being an artisanal fishery carried out with small boats -the so-called "pangas" of less than 10 meters in length- shark catches have been increasing.
-Shark fishing represents an important source of employment and food for Mexico, which has apparently placed Mexico in fourth place in the world in shark catches.
+Despite being an artisanal fishery carried out with small boats -the so-called "pangas" of less than 10 meters in length- shark catches have been increasing.
+Shark fishing represents an important source of employment and food for Mexico, which has placed Mexico in fourth place in the world in shark catches.
 Although shark meat is in great demand in Mexico, other products such as fins and skin are much more important in terms of exports.
-According to some reports, fins and raw skin have been exported to Asian markets and to the United States.
+According to some reports, fins and raw skin have been exported to Asian markets and the United States.
 Another interesting issue is the export to the United States of cowboy style boots, made with shark skin in some Mexican border towns.

 In Mexico, dogfish meat is preferred over shark meat, but any shark measuring less than 1.5 m is called dogfish.
 This misclassification includes not only adult sharks of species that do not exceed that size, but also juvenile forms of larger sharks.
 In the latter case, by fishing "hunters" of species that have not yet reached their full growth and reproductive age, the natural balance of the populations is being jeopardized.